Common Reasons for Denial of an H-1B Visa

 A relatively new petitioning employer that has been in business just a few years will need to be prepared to provide the U.S. government with documentation, such as a tax identification number, tax returns, or financial statements, to prove its existence and revenue.
 Insufficient documentation can sink the application right there.

-The U.S. government might also deny an application for an H-1B visa or status because the offered employment does not qualify as a "specialty occupation."
-The petition will be denied unless the employer can show that either:
+The U.S. government might also deny an petition for an H-1B visa or status because the offered employment does not qualify as a "specialty occupation."
+The employer must show that either:

 • a bachelor's degree or higher degree in a specific field related to the job or the equivalent is normally the minimum requirement for the particular position in that particular industry